vinitaparasrampuria/Vinita/README.md

 3. SPOC of VSAP module nominated by top management- Singlehandedly prepared for implementation of ”Continual Improvement and Assessment” module at site, closure of audit point, keeping tracker on progress and presenting before the auditor

 #### Technical Skills
+#####Languages
-Languages : C, C++,  Java, HTML
+C, C++,  Java, HTML
+#####Operating Systems
-Operating Systems: Windows,Linux, MacOS
+Windows,Linux, MacOS
+#####Others
-Others: SQL, Git, GitHub, Microsoft Office Suite, SAP, Pilog, Centum VP, RSLogix 5000, RSLogix 500, Factory Talk Studio,MATLAB
+SQL, Git, GitHub, Microsoft Office Suite, SAP, Pilog, Centum VP, RSLogix 5000, RSLogix 500, Factory Talk Studio,MATLAB

 #### Summer Trainings:
-	2014-Summer Training at Reliance Power, Sasan
-	2015-Summer Training at National Thermal Power Plant, Farakka
+-2014-Summer Training at Reliance Power, Sasan -2015-Summer Training at National Thermal Power Plant, Farakka

 #### Language

-English
-Hindi
-Bengali
+-English
+-Hindi
+-Bengali

 #### Certifications
-•	Completed “Virtual Train the trainer” by Dale Carnegie which covered how to effectively conduct online trainings using Zoom and Teams platfom
+-Completed “Virtual Train the trainer” by Dale Carnegie which covered how to effectively conduct online trainings using Zoom and Teams platfom
-•	Completed IMIST- International Minimum Industry Safety Training (IMIST) training to ensure safety and compliance in Oil and Gas Industry.
+-Completed IMIST- International Minimum Industry Safety Training (IMIST) training to ensure safety and compliance in Oil and Gas Industry.
 The IMIST standard ensures that workers have the necessary safety awareness and training to reduce risk and incidents
-•	Training on RSLogix 500 by Rockwell Automation completed.
+-Training on RSLogix 500 by Rockwell Automation completed.
 The course had project creation, logic building, use of subroutines, variables and practical exercises in its curriculum
-•	Completed two trainings on Centum VP DCS Fundamentals and Engineering and Operation of DCS system by Yokogawa.
+-Completed two trainings on Centum VP DCS Fundamentals and Engineering and Operation of DCS system by Yokogawa.
 The course consisted demonstrations, laboratory exercises on system configuration, HIS and FCS builders, regulatory and calculation functions, control programs, graphics and advanced function block.
-•	Completed training on Explosion proof instruments which comprised of various types of explosion proof equipment, zone classification, IP ratings, practical exposure on glanding and termination of cables, fault finding in electrical installations etc..
+-Completed training on Explosion proof instruments which comprised of various types of explosion proof equipment, zone classification, IP ratings, practical exposure on glanding and termination of cables, fault finding in electrical installations etc..
-•	Successfully completed training on “From Campus to Corporate” by Dale Carnegie which involved process of acclimatizing to corporate world and build skills for effective communication.
+-Successfully completed training on “From Campus to Corporate” by Dale Carnegie which involved process of acclimatizing to corporate world and build skills for effective communication.
-•	Completed training on Exploration and production by NeXT, Schlumberger by working on OilSim which is an upstream simulator for exploration and production.
+-Completed training on Exploration and production by NeXT, Schlumberger by working on OilSim which is an upstream simulator for exploration and production.
-•	Completed “First Aid Training” which involved how to deal in various medical emergencies.
+-Completed “First Aid Training” which involved how to deal in various medical emergencies.

 #### Extra Activities